 "So who told you I was getting out?"

 Spike's lip quirked into a small sneer.
 "I wouldn't say anyone told us.
 But we overheard your old watcher and Cordelia talking."

 "Wesley."
-Faith felt a twinge, she hated the guilt she felt when she thought of how she had hurt him.
+Faith felt a twinge, she hated the guilt she felt when she thought of how she'd hurt him.

 The vampire's sneer grew.
-"He's really not happy that you are being let out.
+"He's really not happy you're being let out.
 Nobody is."

-She thought of Giles, hoped that wasn't true of him.
+She thought of Giles and hoped that wasn't true of him.
 "You know that's what I don't get.
 Angel tortures Giles, everybody's favorite watcher, and all is forgiven.
 But I do maybe half as bad to the watcher nobody liked and I never hear the end of it."